AlyGame/stdsb.h/README.md

 #include <ctype.h>
 ```

-After you import libaries you have make functions,first we make function can return a new line:
+After we import this libaries we make new_line function(return to a new line like '\n') like this:

 ```h
 void new_line(void)